Who is eligible to utilize the services of the Office of Preprofessional Advising, CSA?

 How do I choose which medical schools to apply to?

 There are many factors you should take into consideration when making a list of schools.
 Because there are so many things to think about, this is a conversation that it is probably best to have with your premedical adviser.
-However if you just want to get started by familiarizing yourself with the accredited allopathic medical schools in the US and Canada, you should look a resource called the Medical School Admissions Requirement (referred to as the M-SAR).
-This resource is available online, as an ebook, and as a paperback book.
+However if you just want to get started by familiarizing yourself with the accredited allopathic medical schools in the US and Canada, you should look a resource called the Medical School Admissions Requirement (referred to as the MSAR).
+This resource is available as an online subscription.
 Use this link to explore your options for getting access to the MSAR: https://www.aamc.org/students/applying/requirements/msar/.

 What is the Medical School Admissions Requirement (MSAR)?